preda/gpuowl/README.md

 ## Legacy kernels
-GpuOwl allows selection of a different set of kernels, called the "legacy kernels", then the default.
+GpuOwl allows selection of a different set of kernels, called the "legacy kernels", than the default.
 These are likely to be a bit slower, but use a bit less GPU resources.